editorconfig/specification/index.rst

 Supported Properties
 ====================

-EditorConfig file sections contain properties, which are name-value pairs separated by an equal sign (``=``).
+EditorConfig file sections contain properties, which are key-value pairs separated by an equal sign (``=``).
+Any property other than ``root`` MUST be located under a section to take effect.
 EditorConfig plugins will ignore unrecognized property names and properties with invalid values.

 Here is the list of all property names understood by EditorConfig and all